padogrid/padogrid/padogrid-deployment/src/main/resources/redis/apps/perf_test/README.md

    To run the the test cases, specify the '-run' option.
 Upon run completion, the results will be outputted in the following directory:
-      /Users/dpark/Padogrid/workspaces/myrwe/ws-intro/apps/perf_test/results
+      /Users/dpark/Padogrid/workspaces/rwe-redis/myws/apps/perf_test_pod/results

 Notes:
-   ICache requires explicit configuration.
-It will fail if you run it without first configuring the cluster with caches.
+   The 'perf_test' app requires you to first run the 'build_app' command to download Redisson.
+   If you are behind a firewall then you can manually download 'redisson-<version>.jar' and place it in the workspace lib directory.
+Please see 'pom.xml' for Redisson artifact details
 ```

 ## Results